lddweb/ldd-directory-lite/README.txt

 == Credits ==

-I tend to spend a lot of time coding; not only is it my day job, but it's also one of the things I like to do in my spare time.
-No matter how much time I spend however, I'm just one person.
 This plugin is where it is thanks to the hard work and open source beliefs of a great many people.
 While I always try to make sure they are credited in the code itself, I would like to take the time to include them here as well.
 In no particular order:

 **Who:** [WebDevStudios](http://webdevstudios.com/)<br>
 **Where:** [Custom Metaboxes and Fields for WordPress](https://github.com/WebDevStudios/Custom-Metaboxes-and-Fields-for-WordPress)<br>